On April 21, the anniversary of the Battle of San Jacinto, Governor O.M. Roberts signs a bill establishing the Sam Houston Normal Institute.

 The Texas Legislature changes the name of Texas State University-San Marcos to Texas State University.

-The Texas State University System purchases O. Henry Hall in downtown Austin from the University of Texas System, with plans to relocate the system administrative headquarters in 2017.
+The Texas State University System purchases O. Henry Hall in downtown Austin from the University of Texas System, with plans to relocate the system administrative office in 2018.

 In September, Hurricane Harvey strikes the Gulf Coast, causing widespread flooding and wind damage that forces the temporary closure of Lamar University, Sam Houston State University, Lamar Institute of Technology, Lamar State College-Orange and Lamar State College-Port Arthur.